-Why Working Students Face Unique Obstacles
+Challenges Working Students Face

 Some groups face additional hurdles.
 Parent students must coordinate childcare around both work and class.
 Graduate students balance research demands with employment.
 Students with disabilities navigate accessibility challenges across multiple environments.
 First-generation students often lack family guidance on managing college expectations, making the learning curve steeper.